 Size and Weight

-For must of us, the weight will be an important factor when choosing a walkie talkie because we will be carrying these radios for many miles.
-We don't just take the manufacturers word for it, we weighed (with batteries) and measured the walkie talkies for ourselves.
-If you are wondering if the radio will fit in that little hip pocket on your backpack, or in the cup holder of your ATV on a hunting trip - here is where you will find the answers.
+For most of us, the weight will be an important factor when choosing a walkie talkie because we will be carrying these radios for many miles.
+We don't just take the manufacturers' word for it.
+We weighed (with batteries) and measured the walkie talkies for ourselves.
+If you are wondering if the radio will fit in that little hip pocket on your backpack or in the cup holder of your ATV on a hunting trip - here is where you will find the answers.
 We also took into account more than just the hard numbers.
 Some radios had a flatter and less dense shape that fit well into pockets and clipped to packs, while others were more brick-like and felt larger than their dimensions.
-We scored the size and weight on both the numbers and how they felt as we carried them.
+We scored the size and weight according to the measured data and how they felt as we carried them.